rusty-electron/jpeg-encoder-opencl/README.md

    `cmake ..`
 4. Compile the code with make command:
    `make`
-5. Run the executable file which will be named by the project name which you have written in CMakeLists.txt
+5. Run the executable file :
-   For example: ./jpeg-encoder-opencl in this project.
+   For example: `./jpeg-encoder-opencl` in this project.